 Park Watershed and Trinity College arranged for the display within the LOB/Capitol concourse in April 2022 and 2023.
-A modified version of this exhibit, arranged by Barbara Yeager, with support from the Connecticut Chapter of the American Society of Landscape Architects (ASLA) was on display at the Hartford Public Library History Center (downtown) April 2022.
+A modified version of the exhibit, arranged by Barbara Yeager, with support from the Connecticut Chapter of the American Society of Landscape Architects (ASLA) was on display at the Hartford Public Library History Center (downtown) April 2022.
 Landscape features unique Connecticut are included as custom panels on display at Hartford Public Library History Center and in concourse between the Ct LOB and State Capitol.

 The formation of large scale municipal parks, a century ago, can inspires us today to respond to the climate crisis with a new, 21st century parks movement.
 As Frederick Law Olmsted was well aware, urban waterways are a convergence of dynamic ecosystem benefits, which offer essential nature-based solutions that if conserved will be an asset to future generations.